cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper-1.md

   features.
 And I was put in charge of picking a front end framework did to kind of replace that.
 So I was evaluating knockouts evaluating Ember and then I stumbled upon Angular JS.
+question3: What are some of the challenges of with authentication ?
+answer3: >-
+  Such a challenging aspect, you know, even if you're building a traditional web application, there's still all sorts of considerations here, you have to take into account all sorts of vulnerabilities to worry about.
 ---
  Ado Kukic has been  a professional developer since the age of 15.
 He is a developer Evangelist Lead at Auth0 working remotely out of Las Vegas, Nevada.